robert-stuttaford/Closure-Script-Boilerplate/README.md

 # Closure-Script Boilerplate

 Google Closure development with the [Closure-Script](https://github.com/dturnbull/closure-script) gem, [Jasmine](https://github.com/pivotal/jasmine) for BDD style unit testing, and [Cucumber](http://cukes.info/) with [Capybara](https://github.com/jnicklas/capybara) for functional/integration/acceptance testing.
-Also included are Sass/Compass with the HTML5 Boilerplate all sassed up, and Guard for Coffeescript compilation, so that Jasmine tests can be written with Coffeescript.
+Also included are Sass/Compass with the HTML5 Boilerplate CSS all sassed up, and Guard for Coffeescript compilation so that Jasmine tests can be written with Coffeescript.

 I use this on OSX Lion.
 Prerequisites: Ruby 1.9.2 (haven't tested 1.8 or JRuby) via `rvm` and `homebrew`.